 Jellies is a kid-friendly, parent-approved alternative to YouTube Kids

-Cyber Monday rings up $840M so far in US sales online
+Cyber Monday hits record-breaking $6.59B in US online sales

 As YouTube reels from a series of scandals related to its lack of policing around inappropriate content aimed at children, obscene comments on videos of children, horrifying search suggestions, and more, a new app called Jellies has arrived to offer parents a safer way to let their kids watch videos on mobile devices.